Frangin

-Frangin (roughly 'Bro') is a 2015 book by the French-Swiss actress Agnès Soral.
+Frangin (French slang for Brother) is a 2015 book by the French-Swiss actress Agnès Soral.

 Summary

 Frangin is a personal book about Agnès Soral's brother, the polemicist and publisher Alain Soral, who is associated with far-right politics because of his anti-capitalism, anti-Americanism and anti-semitism.
 It is about her struggles to comprehend his trajectory, their sibling relationship, and the negative social consequences his activism has had for her.

 Publication

 Éditions Michel Lafon published the book on 26 March 2015.